joealewine/blockchain-rhos/howto/console-deploy-k8.md

 # Deploying {{site.data.keyword.blockchainfull_notm}} Platform v2.1.1
 {: #deploy-k8}

-You can use the following instructions to deploy the {{site.data.keyword.blockchainfull}} Platform v2.1.1 onto a Kubernetes cluster that was deployed using a number of Kubernetes distributions.
+You can use the following instructions to deploy the {{site.data.keyword.blockchainfull}} Platform v2.1.1 on any x86_64 Kubernetes cluster running at v1.11 or higher.
+Use these instructions if you are using distrbutions such as Rancher or {{site.data.keyword.cloud_notm}} Private.
 The {{site.data.keyword.blockchainfull_notm}} Platform uses a [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/){: external} to install the {{site.data.keyword.blockchainfull_notm}} Platform console on your cluster and manage the deployment and your blockchain nodes.
 When the {{site.data.keyword.blockchainfull_notm}} Platform console is running on your cluster, you can use the console to create blockchain nodes and operate a multicloud blockchain network.
 {:shortdesc}

 ## Resources required